 The travel industry contains several publicly traded companies that specialize in hotels and accommodations for travelers.
 Examples include: Intercontinental Hotels Group, stock symbol IHG; Marriott International Inc., stock symbol MAR; Starwood Hotels & Resorts Worldwide Inc., stock symbol HOT; Wyndham Worldwide Corporation, stock symbol WYN; and Wynn Resorts Ltd., stock symbol WYNN.
 Wyndham, described by the New York Stock Exchange as a hospitality company, operates in three divisions of the travel industry: hotels and lodging, vacation rentals, and vacation property ownerships.

 According to Yum!
-Brands, it is the "world's largest restaurant company" with 37,000 stores worldwide.
+Brands, it is the "world's largest restaurant company" with 50,000 stores in over 150 countries worldwide.
 Although restaurant stocks are not strictly travel stocks, companies that specialize in fast-foods and convenient dining experiences show historical tendencies to benefit from increased consumer travel.
 In addition to Yum!
 Brands, other popular restaurant stocks include those of McDonald's Corporation, traded under the symbol MCD, and Darden Restaurants, stock symbol DRI.

 Online Travel Services